WorkUp

 Overview

 Workup is an AI-powered professional networking app that aims to combine social media and job searching.
 With a feed that highlights career-centered content, and numerous AI-powered tools to prepare users for recruitment, Workup makes it easy to land a dream job.
-On the website, users can tailor their resume, conduct practice interviews with AI assistants, and connect with recruiters and other job seekers.

 My specific role in the project was to improve the usability of Workup's AI interview feature.
 Although the feature had great potential and strong use cases, the confusing UI was prone to causing frustration for the user.
-My goal was to streamline the user flow and reduce friction when navigating the tool.

 The Problem